hashicorp/terraform-provider-awscc/docs/resources/neptune_db_cluster.md

 <a id="nestedatt--associated_roles"></a>
 ### Nested Schema for `associated_roles`

-Required:

-- `role_arn` (String) The Amazon Resource Name (ARN) of the IAM role that is associated with the DB cluster.

 Optional:

 - `feature_name` (String) The name of the feature associated with the AWS Identity and Access Management (IAM) role.
 For the list of supported feature names, see DBEngineVersion in the Amazon Neptune API Reference.
+- `role_arn` (String) The Amazon Resource Name (ARN) of the IAM role that is associated with the DB cluster.

 <a id="nestedatt--serverless_scaling_configuration"></a>
 ### Nested Schema for `serverless_scaling_configuration`

-Required:
+Optional:

 - `max_capacity` (Number) The maximum number of Neptune capacity units (NCUs) for a DB instance in an Neptune Serverless cluster.
 You can specify NCU values in half-step increments, such as 40, 40.5, 41, and so on.
 The smallest value you can use is 2.5, whereas the largest is 128.
 - `min_capacity` (Number) The minimum number of Neptune capacity units (NCUs) for a DB instance in an Neptune Serverless cluster.
 You can specify NCU values in half-step increments, such as 8, 8.5, 9, and so on.
 The smallest value you can use is 1, whereas the largest is 128.